OUR POOL DONATION FOR

 About a year and a half ago, I was contacted by Christian's uncle, Jerry Lobozzo.
 We know each other through the music business, as we are both professional musicians.
 Myself a guitar player, and Jerry a drummer and singer.

 Jerry knew that I was in the swimming pool business and he told me the situation concerning Christian's health.
-He told me swimming provides the best therapy for Christian's condition as it provides stretching of the muscles with out resistance.
-Water therapy has always been commonly known for rehabilitation from sports injuries, arthritis and other ailments as a no impact treatment.
+He told me swimming provides the best therapy for Christian's condition as it provides stretching of the muscles without resistance.

-He also told me of Christian's parents, Michael and Kathleen, and the sacrifices they have made to accommodate for Christian's condition.
+Jerry also told me of Christian's parents, Michael and Kathleen, and the sacrifices they have made to accommodate for Christian's condition.

 Jerry flat out said, "Christian needs to swim".
 He asked if there was some way I could help.
 I said yes.